ap-dev-at-home/YSocket/README.md

 # Interprocess Communication (IPC)

-PipeServer/PipeClient introduces an interprocess communication model between processes based on c# class types.
+PipeServer/PipeClient introduces an interprocess communication model between processes based on c# class types, using named pipes.
 Server and Client can setup their handlers on a shared class model and receive or send queries/commands on them.

 ### Named Pipe Server